Amit Spinning Industries Ltd.

-We have audited the accompanying Ind AS Financial Statements of AMIT SPINNINGINDUSTIRES LIMITED ("The Company") which comprise the Balance sheet as atMarch 31 2020 the Statement of Profit and Loss including the statement of OtherComprehensive Income the Cash Flow Statement and the Statement of Changes in Equity forthe year then ended and notes to the Ind AS financial statements including a summary of significantaccounting policies and other explanatory information.
+We have audited the accompanying Ind AS Financial Statements of GIRNAR SPINTEXINDUSTIRES LIMITED ("The Company") which comprise the Balance sheet as atMarch 31 2020 the Statement of Profit and Loss including the statement of OtherComprehensive Income the Cash Flow Statement and the Statement of Changes in Equity forthe year then ended and notes to the Standalone Financial Statements including a summaryof significant accounting policies and other explanatory information.

 Basis for Qualified Opinion

 1. Impairment loss if any needs to be accounted for by the company by forecasting itscash flow to analyze whether the cost of the asset is recoverable or not.

 2. Due to non-availability of sanction from SEBI the effect of reduction in the sharecapital is still to be given in the accounts.
 On giving effect to this the share capitalof the company will get reduced by Rs.1852.63 Lakhs.
 Accordingly the liabilities writtenback and the assets written off as a result of approved resolution plan by NCLT standscredited to Insolvency and Bankruptcy Reserve the balance in which as on 31.03.2020 isRs.1247907322/-

 KEY AUDIT MATTERS

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Standalone Ind AS Financial Statements for the financialyear ended March 31 2019.
+Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Standalone Ind AS Financial Statements for the financialyear ended March 31 2020.
 These matters were addressed in the context of our audit of theStandalone Ind AS Financial Statements as a whole and in forming our opinion thereon andwe do not provide a separate opinion on these matters.
 For each matter below ourdescription of how our audit addressed the matter is provided in that context.

 We have determined the matters described below to be the key audit matters to becommunicated in our report.
 We have fulfilled the responsibilities described in theAuditor's responsibilities for the audit of the Standalone Ind AS Financial Statementssection of our report including in relation to these matters.
 Accordingly our auditincluded the performance of procedures designed to respond to our assessment of the risksof material misstatement of the Standalone Ind AS Financial Statements.
 The

 The Company's Board of Directors is responsible for the other information.
 The otherinformation comprises the information included in the Annual report but does not includethe Ind AS Financial Statements and our auditors' report thereon.

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these Ind AS Financial Statementsthat give a true and fair view of the financial position financial performance includingother comprehensive income cash flows and changes in equity of the Company in accordancewith the accounting principles generally accepted in India including the IndianAccounting Standards (Ind As) specified under section 133 of the Act read with theCompanies (Indian Accounting Standards) Rules 2015 as amended.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these Ind AS Financial Statementsthat give a true and fair view of the financial position financial performance includingother comprehensive income cash flows and changes in equity of the Company in accordancewith the accounting principles generally accepted in India including the IndianAccounting Standards (Ind AS) specified under section 133 of the Act read with theCompanies (Indian Accounting Standards) Rules 2015 as amended.
 This responsibility alsoincludes maintenance of adequate accounting records in accordance with the

 In preparing the Ind AS Financial Statements management is responsible for assessingthe Company's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.